 Managed WordPress Hosting is intuitive and requires a few clicks installation.
 But the house’ specialty, the sweet cherry on top of the Plesk’s WordPress Hosting is our customer support.
 From onboarding to finish, all clients get 24/7 attention from our side, including website support and tech support for non-developers.

 Automated WordPress Security, Backups and Upgrades

 Another advantage you’ll welcome with open arms is the free WordPress vulnerability scanner when you create a new site.
-Plesk’s WordPress Toolkit security scanner goes beyond the basics and implements the latest security recommendations and best practices from WP Codex and WP security experts.
+Plesk’s WP Toolkit security scanner goes beyond the basics and implements the latest security recommendations and best practices from WP Codex and WP security experts.

 Performance and Speed